Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Orbital parameter dependence of the stellar distribution

-When an SMBH resides in the center of a star cluster, a stellar cusp forms within an influence radius of the SMBH, $r_{\rm h}$.
-A stellar orbit can be determined by both the specific orbital energy of a star: $E = v^2/2 - GM_{\rm BH}/r$ and the normalized squared angular momentum of the star:
+The influence radius $r_{\rm h}$ of an SMBH in the center of a star cluster is defined as the radius within which the enclosed stellar mass equals to the SMBH mass.
+Inside $r_{\rm h}$ stars are considered as gravitationally bound to the black hole and a stellar density cusp forms.
+Following CK78 we characterize a stellar orbit in this region by both the specific orbital energy of a star $E = v^2/2 - GM_{\rm BH}/r$ and by its normalized squared angular momentum